Stock events for Cerus Corp. (CERS)

 CERS’s Geographic footprint

-Cerus Corp. sells its platelet and plasma systems through a direct sales force and distributors across the United States, Europe, the Commonwealth of Independent States (CIS), the Middle East, Latin America, and other international markets.
-Canadian Blood Services has fully transitioned to 100% routine use of INTERCEPT platelets, and the company is expanding its presence in the Middle East, with Saudi Arabia, Kuwait, and the UAE leading platelet growth.
+Cerus Corp. has a global presence, selling its INTERCEPT platelet and plasma systems through direct sales forces and distributors in the United States, Europe, the Commonwealth of Independent States countries, the Middle East, Latin America, and other international regions.
+The company's products are used in approximately 40 countries worldwide.

 CERS Corporate Image Assessment